SrijanBadhya/Debsoc/Running the PES Debsoc.md

 It's extreme and unnecessary to initiate the text conversation yourself in the dms of everyone on the group you see.

+##### Addressing the criticism
+Criticism of 'being too inclusive' goes along the lines of recruits becoming lazy and apathetic if they see a club 'desperately' going out of their way to pull in people.
+One thing that I've heard is, "it definitely makes us look unstructured, unorganised, and bad planners which means people won't take debsoc seriously and feel they will get away with not coming for sessions and when we tell them they can't go to tourneys without sessions, automatically they'll leave the soc".

 - In feedback forms people have been very appreciative of our inclusivity and flexibility, which makes them feel cared for.
 ![enter image description here](https://i.ibb.co/rGyg39VV/Inclusivity.png)
-- Criticism of 'being too inclusive' goes along the lines of recruits becoming lazy and apathetic if they see a club 'desperately' going out of their way to pull in people.
+-
 - I however staunchly believe that inclusivity should be maximized if you have the bandwidth to accommodate these people.
 - I took this to the extreme, and since I had free bandwidth in my 4th year, I would go to first year classrooms even 2 weeks after official round 1 recruitments to conduct unofficial recruitments.
 I don't recommend going this extreme without having the bandwidth.
 - But if you have 4 people left to do their rounds even the next week, I advocate for trying to do their round 1 in your free time the next week.